antimatter96/blog/content/post/the-practice-of-programming-4.md

 ---
 ---

 ## Debugging

 ### Key Takeaways

 The reality is that there will always be errors that we find by testing and eliminate by debugging.

 Every bug you find can teach you how to prevent a similar bug from happening again or to recognize it if it does.

-Techniques that help reduce debugging time include good design, good style, boundary condition tests, assertions and sanity checks in the code, defensive programming, well-designed interfaces, limited global data, and checking tools
+Techniques that help reduce debugging time
+- include good design
+- good style
+- boundary condition tests
+- assertions and sanity
+- checks in the code
+- defensive programming
+- well-designed interfaces
+- limited global data
+- checking tools

 On the opposite side of the coin, some features are prone to error, like goto statements, global variables, unrestricted pointers, and automatic type conversions.